fbsamples/messenger-platform-samples/handover_protocol/README.md

 2. Tap the 'Handover to Page Inbox' quick reply
 3. Go to your Page Inbox and reply to the conversation
 4. Check the 'Done' checkbox or tap the 'Handover to Bot' quick reply
+5. Tap the 'Send to Inbox' quick reply.
+6. Tap the 'Take from Inbox' quick reply.